Nobody bothered to tell me that dynamite is explosive. And when I found out, it was already too late.

 “Two bucks!?
 My grandma makes more at her Friday night bingo game!”

 “Not for long,” said Chester.
-He pressed a button on his desk, causing the television screen to pop up from its surface.
+He pressed a button on his desk.
+A screen rose from the desk’s surface.

 I gasped in horror.